bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_CROSS_COMPILE_KERNEL.md

 Note that the same envionment variables need to be set when running the "make uImage" command as when the "make menuconfig" command was run.

-Note also that it might be useful to include the "-j num-cpus" parameter in the make command as this will let the compilation process make use of multiple CPU threads and speed up the build process.
+Note also that it might be useful to include the "-j[num-cpus]" parameter in the make command as this will let the compilation process make use of multiple CPU threads and speed up the build process.
+Specify the number of spare cpu cores available in your system.

 Here is an example of the "make uImage" command being executed

      KBUILD_OUTPUT=../obj ARCH=arm LOADADDR=0x02000000 CROSS_COMPILE=arm-sc-linux-gnueabi- PATH=$HOME/Seagate-Central-Toolchain/cross/tools/bin:$PATH make -j6 uImage

-There are a number of environment variables that need to be set when running the make menuconfig command .

-#### LOADADDR=0x02000000

-and add
-or remove

-the configuration can be changed however it is possible to modify this configuration with

-within the
-one kernel image.
+The process should complete with a message similar to the following

+    Image Name:   Linux-5.14.0-sc
+    Created:      Wed Sep  1 21:11:01 2021
+    Image Type:   ARM Linux Kernel Image (uncompressed) Data Size:    3872904 Bytes = 3782.13 KiB = 3.69 MiB Load Address: 02000000
+    Entry Point:  02000000
+      Kernel: arch/arm/boot/uImage is ready

+As per the message the newly generated uImage is located under the build directory at ../obj/arch/arm/boot/uImage

+## Troubleshooting
+Most problems will be due to

+* A needed build system component has not been installed.
+* One of the patches failing to be applied to the linux source tree.
+* One of the new files not being copied into the linux source tree.

+If building fails then it may be helpful to use the "-j1 V=1" options when running the make command as per the following example

+     .... make -j1 V=1 uImage

+These options make sure that only 1 cpu thread is active and that the make command outputs verbose details of what actions are being taken.